measurement-kit/measurement-kit/doc/api/common/delegate.md

 # NAME
-Delegate -- Method that can modify itself.
+Delegate -- Function that can modify itself when used as a method.

 # LIBRARY
 MeasurementKit (libmeasurement_kit, -lmeasurement_kit).